potential-nl-blsp/eudi-poc-nl/README.md

 ## Introduction

 This repository contains configuration to deploy the [EUDI Reference Wallet infrastructure](https://github.com/orgs/eu-digital-identity-wallet/repositories?type=all), i.e. the issuers and the verifier, in a fully containerised environment (based on [Docker](https://docs.docker.com/)).
+It is intended for demonstration and testing purposes only.
 All access is with HTTPS, using [ngrok](https://ngrok.com/).
 This setup is prepared to use a separate trusted root CA (IACA) from the EUDI Reference Implementation.
-The purpose is to run all components on one server, and expose the interfaces over the Internet for demonstration and testing.
+The purpose is to run all components on one server.

 The configuration in this repository is based on that of the official EUDI Reference Wallet repositories.

+### Disclaimers
-*NOTE: The configuration in this repository is NOT suited for use in an production environment.*
+**_NOTE: The configuration in this repository is NOT suited for use in an production environment._**

-*NOTE: This repository may not be maintained as the EUDI Reference Implementation matures.*
+**_NOTE: This repository will probably not be maintained as the EUDI Reference Implementation matures._**

+### Schematic overview
 The following diagram gives an overview of the setup.

 ```mermaid